Vedvart98/-TALENTFLOW-A-MINI-HIRING-PLATFORM/README.md

-q# TalentFlow - Mini Hiring Platform
+# TalentFlow - Mini Hiring Platform

 A modern, React-based hiring platform for managing candidates, jobs, and assessments with an intuitive drag-and-drop interface.